spigell/pulumi-hcloud-kube-hetzner/pulumi-templates/go/library/README.md

 ### More detailed
 #### 1. Get your token
+You need to have a Hetzner Cloud account.
+You can sign up for free [here](https://hetzner.com/cloud/).

-You can get your token [here](https://console.hetzner.cloud/projects)
+You can get your token on the project security page.
+Please see [here] (https://docs.hetzner.com/cloud/api/getting-started/generating-api-token/)

 #### 2. Create microos image
 ```
 make microos
 ```
+It will create microos snapshot with name `microos-amd64-<timestamp>`.
+It uses packer and hcloud plugin for it.

 *Note*: right now only x86 architecture is supported.
 If you need arm64, please create an issue.

 #### 3. Create pulumi stack and generate configuration for it